will-moss/erin/README.md

 > \*: You can mask videos to hide them from your feed.
 Should you want to see which videos were masked, and even unmask them, you can long-press the `Mask` button, and the manager will open.

 > \*\*: By default, Erin will create a random feed from all the videos in your folder and its subdirectories.
-However, if you would like to create custom feeds, you can set your URL to any of the subdirectories path.
+However, if you would like to create custom feeds (playlists), you can create subdirectories and organize your videos accordingly.
 For example: `https://my-server.tld/directory-a` will create a feed from the videos located in the `/directory-a` directory, and it works with any path (so, nested folders are supported).

 > \*\*\*: You can show a channel (with an avatar and name), a caption and a link for all your videos using a metadata file.
 The metadata file can be located anywhere inside your videos folder, and it must match its associated video's filename, while replacing the extension with JSON.
 For example: `my-video.mp4` can have its metadata in `my-video.json`.
 The metadata format [is shown here](/examples/video-metadata.json), and note that you can use raw HTML in the caption for custom styling and effects.